 The Sunday Rambles leave at 10am from the Slievenamon Road car-park in Thurles every fourth Sunday.
 These are low-level walks, mostly on forest track, and are approx. 2-2½ duration.
 The aim is to be home by 2pm.
 (Sunday Rambles will not take place during the summer when they are replaced by the Friday night walks)

-New walkers are always welcome to come along and join us.
+New walkers are always welcome to come along and join us (see note below).
 Just bring boots, suitable clothes and a packed lunch.
 A change of clothes and particularly footwear for after the walk is also strongly advised.
 You are advised that hill-walking carries risks and that every walker is responsible for their own safety.
 The leader’s responsibility is simply to lead the walk (see important note for new walkers below).
 We hope that you enjoy the experience and will come again.
 On the third walk, we would ask you to become a member of the club by paying the €10 which is the annual membership fee.